brendanml/Farm-Time/readme.md

 1. Implemented both grass tile and tree maps using 2D arrays

-2. Attempted to implement collision with the trees by using an array of rectangle collision boxes - it would be far to complicated and far too slow
+2. Attempted to implement collision with the trees by using an array of rectangle collision boxes - it would be far too complicated and far too slow
    1. I plan on implementing collision instead by creating a map of walkable tiles that gets updated when objects like trees are added.

+3. Successfully Added Collision for Trees
+* Collision with trees BONK